beno/xarango/README.md

 Elixir client library for [ArangoDB](https://www.arangodb.com).

 Xarango has a low level API that maps directly to the Arango REST API.
+On top of that sits a `Domain` API, intended for use in applications.
+Examples below.

 ## Usage